vugar005/ngx-awesome-uploader/projects/file-picker/README.md

 This is an Angular Library for uploading files.
-It supports: File Upload and Preview (additionally preview images with lightbox), validation, image cropper , drag and drop.
+It supports: File Upload and Preview (additionally preview images with lightbox), validation, image cropper , drag and drop with multi language support.

-Tested on Angular 4.3/5/6/7/8
+Tested on Angular 6/7/8

 * [Install](#install)
 * [Usage](#usage)